Net Worth

 By 2022, revenue had fallen from approximately £4.5 million ($6.1 million) to £3.2 million ($4.3 million), and the company reported a loss of roughly £900,000 ($1.2 million) before tax.
 However, in 2022, Carole attempted to expand into the United States to try to revive the business.

 Unfortunately, despite all their efforts, Party Pieces entered corporate insolvency in May 2023.
-The company owed creditors £2.6 million ($3.5 million), including HM Revenue & Customs.
+The company owed £2.6 million ($3.5 million) to creditors, including HM Revenue & Customs.
 Thankfully, Party Pieces was quickly sold to UK entrepreneur James Sinclair for £180,000 ($245,872), who also agreed to take on its 12 employees.
-Throughout the decline of Party Pieces, Middleton appeared to have played no part in the company’s strategic decisions.
+Throughout Party Pieces’ decline, Middleton appeared to have played no part in the company’s strategic decisions.

 Legal Issues & Lawsuits